FrancesCoronel/personal-website-v3/_portfolio/2016-11-18-product-studio.md

 She is being prompted to share something specific, so she thinks, Aha!
 I have something to add here.
 And she can see the opinions of other Asian-Americans on display, so she knows it’s an environment that will support her opinion.
-And because the question is tagged “Asian American,” she can see how her background makes her especially qualified to make a comment.
+And because the question is tagged "Asian American," she can see how her background makes her especially qualified to make a comment.

 Validation Findings